Topics covered in this article:

 Using the Dolby LTC Generator Plug-In

 The Dolby LTC Generator plug-in can be used for both the external and internal Renderer use cases.
+As the LTC Generator plug-in is provided as AU and VST3 (Mac only) in addition to AAX, It can be used with a variety or DAWs.
 To use the Dolby LTC Generator, insert the plug-in on a mono track and set the output to a dedicated bus.
 Depending on the configuration, this bus should be mapped to output 128 for use with an external Renderer or 129 for use with an internal Renderer.
 Note that when using LTC over Audio assigned to 128, Renderer input 128 is not available for Bed or Object audio.

-The LTC Generator plug-in requires the timecode rate to be set prior to use and will follow the session transport.
+The LTC Generator plug-in requires the timecode rate to be set prior to use and will follow the session/project transport.